cyberhobo/wordpress-geo-mashup/readme.txt

 There shouldn't be anything too unusual, but there is [detailed documentation](http://code.google.com/p/wordpress-geo-mashup/wiki/Documentation#First_Time_Installation).

+= Upgrading =

+The automatic upgrade is fine for most people, but if you've added or changed things in the Geo Mashup plugin folder, please look at the [upgrade considerations](http://code.google.com/p/wordpress-geo-mashup/wiki/UpgradeConsiderations) for the best way to keep your custom files safe moving forward.

 == Upgrade Notice ==

-The automatic upgrade is fine for most people, but if you've added or changed things in the Geo Mashup plugin folder, please look at the [upgrade considerations](http://code.google.com/p/wordpress-geo-mashup/wiki/UpgradeConsiderations) for the best way to keep your custom files safe moving forward.
+= 1.8.3 =
+This version fixes a security related bug.
+Upgrade immediately.

 == Change Log ==